sevkioruc/docs/docs/example-use-cases/organizational.md

 sidebar_position: 2
 ---

-# Github Access Control
+# Organizations & Hierarchies

-This example shows how to model basic github push, read and delete repository access control with Permify's DSL, Permify Schema.
+Group your users by organization with giving them access organzational-wide resources.
+In this use case we'll follow a simplified version of Github's access control that shows how to model basic repository push, read and delete permissions with Permify's DSL, [Permify Schema].

+[Permify Schema]: /docs/getting-started/modeling

 -------